zqh0421/TOMAS-React/README.md

 The React version of TOMAS Client.

+Have a look of current website at [TOMAS](https://zqh0421.github.io/TOMAS-React/)!

 ## Updates
 ### TODOs for Jul 12
 - [ ] able to delete atom chat item in chat history.